AlexanderJaVas/backendpart/README.md

 2. Donwload file backendpart-0.0.1-SNAPSHOT.jar from this repository
 3. Ensure that your firewall software doesn't block TCP ports 8080 and 27017 used by Tomcat server and MongoDB server
 4. Start the application by running terminal command: java -jar backendpart-0.0.1-SNAPSHOT.jar

+OR

+Clone this repository, open it in your IDE and run.